 Looks can be deceptive, and the Lhasa Apso is no exception.
 The fluffy, small dog is difficult to train and handle, being stubborn and independent.
 It can also get aggressive with strangers approaching it.
 Even if your friends approach you in public, that doesn’t mean your dog will recognize that you know them and is likely to bite them, making it one of the meanest dogs around.

 Although it’s one of the most popular dog breeds and one of the smallest, the Chihuahua is famous for being one of the meanest dogs.
-Owners tend to coddle them and neglect training or disciplining them because of their small size making them believe they can handle them, which exacerbates their bad behavior and leads them to boss around their owners as the alpha leader.
-Hence, they tend to be very possessive of their owners and have no problem barking, snapping at, or even biting other people and dogs several times their size.
+Owners tend to coddle them and neglect training or disciplining them because of their small size making them believe they can handle them, which exacerbates their bad behavior.
+They tend to be very possessive of their owners and have no problem barking, snapping at, or even biting other people and dogs several times their size.
 While not able to do serious damage, a dog bite, even from a Chihuahua, can turn into a potentially severe infection and require hospitalization.

-The Basenji Dog is one of the most difficult dogs to train, making it one of the most possible aggressive dog breeds around.
+The Basenji Dog is an active hunting dog.
+They are intelligent and usually bond very tightly with one person.
+As a result, they tend to be aloof toward other people.
 This Central African dog is a sighthound, and with a high prey drive, it will give chase to any small animal moving nearby.
-Aloof and reserved towards strangers, too, it has only one master.
+Aloof and reserved towards strangers, they require a lot of socialization to convince them to tolerate other people.
 A dog trainer who is experienced with this specific breed is the best qualified to deal with it.
 On the other hand, it is quiet and known to attack home intruders quickly and without warning.

 Ready to discover the top 10 cutest dog breeds in the entire world?